-- A: The items of business scheduled to be voted on at the Annual Meeting are: - 1.
-To elect two Class I directors to serve on the Board until the 2015 Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified; - 2.
-To ratify the appointment of Ehrardt, Keefe, Steiner & Hottman PC ("EKS&H") as the Company's independent registered public accounting firm for the year ending December 31, 2012; and - 3.
-To transact such other business as may properly be brought before the Meeting and any adjournment or postponement thereof.
+- A: We have enclosed with this Proxy Statement a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2012.
+Our Annual Report on Form 10-K can also be accessed through our website at www.bacterin.com (click "About," "Investor Info" and "SEC Filings").
+We filed our Annual Report on Form 10-K with the Securities and Exchange Commission (the "SEC") on March 27, 2013. - Q: What items of business will be voted on at the Annual Meeting? - A: The items of business scheduled to be voted on at the Annual Meeting are: - 1.
+To elect two Class II directors to serve on the Board until the 2016 Annual Meeting of Stockholders and until their respective successors have been duly elected and qualified; - 2.
+To ratify the appointment of EKS&H as the Company's independent registered public accounting firm for the year ending December 31, 2013; - 3.
+To conduct an advisory vote to approve the compensation of our named executive officers; - 4.
+To conduct an advisory vote on the frequency of shareholder votes on executive compensation; and - 5.
+To transact such other business as may properly be brought before the Annual Meeting and any adjournment or postponement thereof.